The Reader... A mid-career retrospective

 At that Particular moment, Aritst book release

-Taking orders now, see the item in the Book store section on site
+Shipping now, see the item in the Book store section on site

 This very special publication/artwork, a significant milestone in Hutchinson's career, showcases fifteen key works from his latest large-scale project.
 Titled 'At that particular moment', the project is a sequel to his widely exhibited and collected work 'An Error Has Occurred/Polar Convergence'.